Relief From Dry Eyes Is in Sight

 If you suffer from dry eye, Eye Rx is here to help.
-As an accredited TearLab Dry Eye Center, we are fully certified as a tear testing laboratory, meaning we can quickly and easily perform tests to measure the quality and quantity of your tears.
+As an accredited TearLab Dry Eye Center, we are fully certified as a tear testing laboratory—meaning we can quickly and easily perform tests to measure the quality and quantity of your tears, giving us the information needed to help you find dry eye relief.
+Book an appointment with us and let’s get to tear testing!

-Our tears are made up of three main ingredients: water, an oil called meibum, and mucin.
-Meibum is responsible for keeping our tears from evaporating too quickly, which it does by forming a thin, protective coating over the surface of each tear.
+Our tears are made up of 3 main ingredients: water, an oil called meibum, and mucin.
+If the water in our tears evaporates too quickly, or the tears are not uniformly distributed, it can cause dry eyes.
+Meibum is responsible for keeping our tears from evaporating too quickly, which it does by forming a thin, protective coating over the surface of your tears.
 Mucin ensures that our tears spread out evenly over the front surface of the eye (the cornea).
-If the water in our tears evaporates too quickly, or the tears are not uniformly distributed, it can cause dry eyes.

 Tears are produced by several different glands located in and around our eyelids.
-As we age, our eyes are no longer able to produce as many tears, a condition that can lead to dry eye.
-There are also several medical conditions and medications that can also hinder your ability to produce enough tears to keep your eyes lubricated.
+As we age, our eyes may not be able to produce as many tears, which can lead to dry eye.
+There are also several medical conditions and medications that can also hinder your ability to produce enough tears to keep your eyes lubricated as well.

 Environmental factors, such as wind or a dry climate, can also cause our tears to evaporate too quickly.

 By analyzing your tears using tear osmolarity, our team of experts can determine how salty your tears are and analyze their composition.
-This, in turn, can show us what the root cause of your dry eye is.
+This can help show us what the root cause of your dry eye is, and from there we can develop a dry eye treatment plan customized to you.

 While we will likely all experience dry or irritated eyes at some point, you may have dry eyes if you experience any of the following persisting symptoms: